aneldev/dynadux/README.md

 **Small and live examples.**

-Briefly here are a couple.
+Briefly here is a couple.

 - [The counter (React app)](https://codesandbox.io/s/amazing-bohr-xzhp0)

 - [A Todo app (React app)](https://codesandbox.io/s/sleepy-browser-mijt6)

-[All examples](./doc/Examples.md), all of them would be compared with redux versions of them.
+[All examples](./doc/Examples.md), can be compared with the examples of redux .
 # API of Dynadux

 ## createStore method

-This method create a store.
+This method creates a store.
 A store is a State.

-As param requires an object of the IDynaduxConfig interface.
+As parameter it requires a config object of the `IDynaduxConfig` interface.

-The configuration of the store is only this object, action/reducers and middlewares.

 ```
 interface IDynaduxConfig<TState> {